soxtoby/SlackNet/Examples/SlackNetDemo/readme.md

 >  Workflows are only available to paid Slack workspaces.

-Follow Slack's [Steps from apps](https://api.slack.com/workflows/steps#getting_started) instructions to configure the step in your Slack app, and use the value of the `StepCallbackId` field in the [WorkflowDemo](./WorkflowDemo.cs) class as the Callback ID when you create the step.
+1. [Create a workflow step](https://api.slack.com/workflows/steps#create).
+You can name the step anything you like, but make sure to use the value of the `StepCallbackId` field in the [WorkflowDemo](./WorkflowDemo.cs) class as the Callback ID when you create the step.
+2. Reinstall your app to your workspace.

-Once the workflow step is configured in your Slack app, [set up a workflow in Slack](https://slack.com/intl/en-au/help/articles/360053571454-Set-up-a-workflow-in-Slack), choose a trigger, then add your new workflow step.
+3. [Set up a workflow in Slack](https://slack.com/intl/en-au/help/articles/360053571454-Set-up-a-workflow-in-Slack), choose a trigger, then add and configure your new workflow step.

 When the workflow is triggered while the demo is running, it should send your message to the specified user.

-> **TODO** Needs more information - I need to actually try this end-to-end.